Challenge Accepted!

 Hello!
 I’m Sue - in-house designer at Lafan!

-As a brand designer, my role is to create exciting and unique pieces of work for clients.
-Giving their idea an identity and bringing their vision to life with type, shapes and colours and then setting rules and suggesting boundaries so that they can then take what I create and make it their own.
-I really enjoy the conceptual and creation process but I also really love the rule making and feel a huge sense of pride when I see my work being used as intended by others.
+As a brand designer, my role is to create exciting and unique pieces of work for clients, giving their idea an identity and bringing their vision to life with type, shapes and colours.
+Then I can set rules and suggest boundaries so they can then take what I’ve created and make it their own.
+I really enjoy the conceptual and creation process, but I also really love the rule making and feel a huge sense of pride when I see my work being used as intended by others.

-I joined the LAFAN marketing team just after the company won the contract to look after manage the Bwrlwm ARFOR project across the ARFOR regions.
+I joined the Lafan marketing team, Lafan Creu, just after the company won the contract to manage the Bwrlwm ARFOR project across the ARFOR regions - Anglesey, Gwynedd, Ceredigion and Carmarthenshire.

-I was initially tasked with continuing the good work but Lafan’s ethos is to ‘push boundaries’ so I was soon given creative freedom to expand the brand further and throughout the duration of the contract, I designed themes and templates for all of the new projects Lafan organised for the brand - a creative’s dream!
+I was initially tasked with continuing the good work, but Lafan’s ethos is to ‘push boundaries’, so I was soon given creative freedom to expand the brand further.
+Throughout the duration of the contract, I designed themes and templates for all of the new projects Lafan organised for the brand - a creative’s dream!

 Next